flaviocopes/vuehandbook/04-vue-devtools/index.md

 ## Install the standalone app

-Alternatively you can use the DevTools standalone app.
+Alternatively, you can use the DevTools standalone app.

 Simply install it using